rbisdorff/Digraph3/docSphinx/tutorial.rst

     [0.89 -    <[: tum with credibility: 0.07 = min(0.07,1.00)
     [0.44 - 0.56[: wrzb with credibility: 0.13 = min(0.20,0.13)

-In the corresponding rating result (see :numref:`nineTilesSorting`), we notice in Line 5 that the *RWTH Aachen* is precisely rated into the second 9-tile class (:math:`[0.22 - 0.33[`), whereas the University of *Augsburg* is less precisely rated conjointly into the *fourth*, the *fifth* and the *6th* 9-tile classes (:math:`[0.44 - 0.78[`). *TU München* appears best rated into the unique highest 9-tiles class (:math:`[0.89 - <[`).
-All these three rating results are supported by a (0.07 + 1.0)/2 = 53.5% majority of valuated disciplines [31]_.
-With the support of a (0.53 + 1.0)/2 = 76.5% majority of valuated disciplines, the apparent most confident 9-tiles rating result is the one the University *Duisburg* (see also :numref:`qualityScores` and :numref:`ninetiledHeatmap`).
+In thw 9-tiles sorting result, shown in :numref:`nineTilesSorting`, we notice in Line 5 that the *RWTH Aachen* is precisely rated into the second 9-tile (:math:`[0.22 - 0.33[`), whereas the University of *Augsburg* is less precisely rated conjointly into the *fourth*, the *fifth* and the *6th* 9-tiles (:math:`[0.44 - 0.78[`). *TU München* appears best rated into the unique highest 9-tile (:math:`[0.89 - <[`).
+All these three rating results are supported by a (0.07 + 1.0)/2 = 53.5% majority of valuated subjects [31]_.
+With the support of a (0.53 + 1.0)/2 = 76.5% majority of valuated subjects, the apparent most confident 9-tiles rating result is the one the University *Duisburg* (see also :numref:`qualityScores` and :numref:`ninetiledHeatmap`).

-We shall now lexicographically sort, by *average* rated 9-tile class limits and *highest-rated* 9-tile class limit, these individual rating results per University into ordered rating equivalence classes.
+We shall now lexicographically sort, by *average* rated 9-tile limits and *highest-rated* 9-tile limit, these individual rating results per University into ordered rating equivalence classes.

 >>> qs.showHTMLQuantileOrdering(strategy='average')